June 9, 2020 9 Ways to Leverage the Data You Collect From Your Fans

 Email is nearly 40 times better than Facebook and Twitter at acquiring customers.

 People are on social media to be social (duh!), and most people don’t want to be overtly marketed to.
 However, most people are also more than willing to provide their email address for a chance to win something.

 The proof is in the pudding – according to a study done in 2019, for every dollar spent on email marketing, a $42 ROI can be expected on average.

 The takeaway — don’t rush the sale on social or via email.
-Use your promotion or contest to collect an email address (and maybe even some additional information, like a birthday or a zip code — whatever is the most valuable to you.
-From there, craft a strategic email marketing campaign that will keep you in communication with your fans even when you’re not on social media.
+Use your promotion or contest to collect an email address, and maybe even some additional information, like a birthday or a zip code — whatever is the most valuable to you.
+From there, craft a strategic email marketing campaign that’ll keep you in communication with your fans even when you’re not on social media.